unsnetworks/ubiaccess_server/README.md

 - Create employee.js file in controller folder.
 - Add getEmployee function in employee.js file.
 - Register getEmployee function in config/controller_config.js
-- Open employee.html file and click getEmployee button
+- Open employee.html file and click getEmployee button.
+- See examples for more information.